skelsec/pypykatz_wasm/README.md

 # !THE PARSING IS IN YOUR BROWSER, NOT VIA WEB!

 # I'm just here for the result
-Slow down morris.
+Slow down Morris.
 The compiled version is in the releases tab.

 # How does it work
 There is an awesome project called [pyodide](https://github.com/iodide-project/pyodide) which aims to have a fully working python3 interpreter running in webassembly.